 Most of these are popular tourist attractions that you can base your entire holiday around, as well as some interesting places to keep an eye out for as you explore the region.

-From farm buildings to ancient castles, there have been so many landmarks that Cornish people have used as landmarks throughout history.
+From farm buildings to beaches to ancient castles, there have been so many landmarks that Cornish people have used as landmarks throughout history.

 If you’re wondering what the best landmarks in Cornwall are, this post will help!
 Here are some of the best landmarks, old and new, to make sure that you visit while you’re in the Duchy!

 The Eden Project